SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Creating a better development experience

-The following chapter is supposed to analyze the way participants deal with specific tasks, and will be given a session of feedback in order to improve the development experience.
+This chapter is supposed to analyze the way participants deal with specific tasks, and will be given a session of feedback in order to improve the development experience.

 The presentation will contain:
-* Tips and tricks on working with tools the'll use
+* Tips and tricks on working with tools they use
 * Template inheritance
-* Code reuse - DRY Concepts
+* Code reuse - DRY Concept
 * Best practices on IT projects development

-The outcomes of the session will be:
+By the end of this session, participants will:

-1. Participants will follow conventions on writing code
+1. Follow conventions on writing code

-2. Participants will share their expectations and experience with trainers
+2. Share their expectations and experience with trainers

-3. Participants will know where to find references to the documentation and how to search for it
+3. Know where to find references to the documentation and how to search for it

 ### Working on the project

 This session will summarize all the previously gathered knowledge.
-Participants will have to work on their projects, in order to finalise the product backlog items.
-During this session, the participants will have to discuss their issues with their trainers, and, of course, solve them.
+Participants will have to work on their projects in order to finalize the product backlog items.
+During this session, participants will have to discuss and solve their issues with their trainers.

 It will be perfect if by the end of this session:

-1. All the teams will have at least 60% of their projects done.
+1. All the teams will have at least 60% of their projects done

-2. Each participant will have the skills to develop the project he/she works on from scratch.
+2. Each participant will have the skills to develop the project he/she works on from scratch

 ### Deployment I & II

 At this point all the teams are reaching a huge milestone for their projects.
-The aims of these chapters is to make the projects available online to the public.
+The aims of these chapters is to make the projects available online.

 The presentation will cover:
-* How to make an WEB App public
+* How to make a WEB App public
 * What hosting is
 * What domains are
 * How to deploy the app on a *nix like environment (a step-by-step guide)